robmarshall/gatsby-gravityforms-component/README.md

 -   [x] Turn data into Gravity Forms schema
 -   [x] Function to send/receive data from CMS
 -   [x] Error handling provided by Gravity Forms

+# Update

+Split into a component that can work with GF, or be created by a custom object and pass to any backend api.